anshuman-8/amFOSS-Tasks/Introspection/README.md

    **Any feedback for the selection process?**

     After going through the whole selection process, I realized that the tasks were well structured and very friendly for beginners and for intermediates.
 As such, I have no complaint regarding the selection process.
+    Well I have one **feedback** - Being a fresher and also new to the whole sysytem it gets little difficult to **manage time**, so before giving out the tasks kindly do a live briefing and also give tips on time management.
+It would be **helpful** throughout our college course.